Bagi763/py-todo/README.md

 # Py-ToDo APP
-A To-Do APP Made Using Python
+A ToDo APP Made Using Python

 Commands Available:
 List: Show The ToDo List